GED vs HiSET – What Is Easier To Pass?

 • Iowa

-GED and HiSET Requirements
+GED vs HiSET Requirements

 States have the liberty to set their own qualification standards and criteria.
 In general, though, we see that in most states, the minimally required age for testing is 18 for both the GED and HiSET tests, and scoring standards are the same in all states as well.